jimmajure/DataAnalystP6/README.md

 Udacity Data Analyst P6

 ## Summary
-This visualization is a *user driven* graphic that allows one to explore air temperature data collected from 83 equitorial Pacific weather station buoys from 1979-2015.
+This visualization is a *user driven* graphic that allows the viewer to explore air temperature data collected from 83 equitorial Pacific weather station buoys from 1979-2015.

 There are 2 "views": a map view showing the location of the buoys in the Pacific, and a graph view